pabloariasal/zfm/README.md

 ```
 ### Select Bookmarks

-By pressing `ctrl+b`, a fzf pane will open and let you fuzzy-select a bookmark (or multiple) and insert them into the current command line:
+Pressing `ctrl+b` will open an fzf pane and let you fuzzy-select a bookmark (or multiple) and insert them into the current command line:

 ![](misc/bookmark_selection.png)